The origins of sledding

 Increasingly sophisticated machines

-Luge athletes, or lugeurs, have also seen their equipment evolve, from simple sleds to sophisticated machines designed to defy the laws of physics on the Olympic slopes.
+Luge athletes, or lugeurs, have also seen their equipment evolve, from simple sleds to sophisticated machines designed to defy the laws of physics on Olympic tracks.

 What about today?

-Today, tobogganing is much more than just a way to glide across the snow.
+Today, luge is much more than just a way to glide across the snow.

 It's a universal experience, an adventure that combines tradition and modernity.
 From local luge clubs to international competitions, every run is an encounter with the history of this captivating sport.